abright93/TeamProfileGenerator/README.md

 # TeamProfileGenerator

 # Description
 When prompted, a user will be asked a series of questions about their employees (manager, engineer, and intern).
-Their answers will generate into a profile that categorizes each employee's role and thei contact information.
+Their answers will generate into a profile that categorizes each employee's role and their contact information.
 # Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)